VivenZZ/electron/docs/tutorial/first-app.md

 Once you've created your initial `main.js`, `index.html`, and `package.json`
 files, you can try your app by running `npm start` from your application's directory.
+If there is an error message that electron cannot be found, that is, to keep the node version consistent with the electron version, you need to downgrade electron

 ## Trying this Example